May 26, 2022

 One way recruiters and TA teams can make a candidate experience less stressful is to allow them to fill out all paperwork beyond the application at home rather than in the office.
 Companies are known for having a lot of preliminary paperwork for candidates to fill out once they are accepted for further review in possible employment.
 This can be incredibly stressful.

 Most of this paperwork is legal documents regarding drug testing, further background checks, liability waivers, and similar things to either give the company permission or waive liability during whatever may happen in the hiring process.
-All of this can be done online at home before coming for an interview.
+This can be done online at home before coming for an interview.

 Tanya Klien, Anta Plumbing

 Performing is extra work.
 Do you want your candidate to think they will have to pretend to be someone other than themselves if they work for you?
 Just have a real conversation.
-If your TA team can’t have a real conversation and find the right candidate at the same time, you may need to step in and help.
+If your TA team can't have a real conversation and find the right candidate simultaneously, you may need to step in and help.

 David Culpepper, LifeMD